freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/return-a-sorted-array-without-changing-the-original-array.md

 ---

 ## Description

 <section id='description'>

-A side effect of the <code>sort</code> method is that it changes the order of the elements in the original array.
+A side effect of the `sort` method is that it changes the order of the elements in the original array.
 In other words, it mutates the array in place.
-One way to avoid this is to first concatenate an empty array to the one being sorted (remember that <code>slice</code> and <code>concat</code> return a new array), then run the <code>sort</code> method.
+One way to avoid this is to first concatenate an empty array to the one being sorted (remember that `slice` and `concat` return a new array), then run the `sort` method.

 </section>

 ## Instructions

 <section id='instructions'>

-Use the <code>sort</code> method in the <code>nonMutatingSort</code> function to sort the elements of an array in ascending order.
-The function should return a new array, and not mutate the <code>globalArray</code> variable.
+Use the `sort` method in the `nonMutatingSort` function to sort the elements of an array in ascending order.
+The function should return a new array, and not mutate the `globalArray` variable.

 </section>

 ## Tests

 <section id='tests'>

 ```yml